I weaned my child, Penguin at 30 months. Gentle weaning toddler way.

 That morning, I woke up and while having breakfast I told Penguin that “Milk” finished.
 He made a face and continued eating.
-Entire day I kept dropping hints how the “milk” just finished.
-During his nursing time my husband and I, tired repeating again “milk” finished.
+The entire day I kept dropping hints on how the “milk” just finished.
+During his nursing time my husband and I, tired of repeating again “milk” finished.
 Our little volcano erupted.
 But I was prepared not to bow down.

 I kept soothing that “I know he is in pain.
 I understand his feelings.
 I am sorry but the “milk” just finished.”
 Penguin wailed.
 Sobbed.
 Cried his lungs out.
 It broke our heart but we had to do it.